iknowjason/MacLab/README.md

 ### SSH

 Grab the output from ```terraform output``` which should show your EC2 Mac instance's public DNS.
 The SSH key is already created and in your local directory as ```ssh_key.pem```.
-Is this dangerous?
+Can others access my Mac?
 See the **Important Firewall and White listing** for more information.
 The output should look like this:

 ```
 SSH Access - Mac 1